IN THIS LESSON

 Some advice to keep in mind before starting a myIDP:

-1. What you put into a myIDP is what you will get out of a myIDP.
-Find a quiet place where you can focus for ~25 minutes to thoughtfully consider the myIDP prompts.
+2. What you put into an IDP is what you will get out of an IDP.
+Find a quiet place where you can focus for ~25 minutes to thoughtfully consider the IDP prompts.

-3. myIDP is an algorithm and does not make perfect predictions.
+6. An IDP is an algorithm and does not make perfect predictions.
 Do not panic if you are presented with career matches that do not match your current vision.
 Have an open mind and explore these new career possibilities, you may be surprised!

 There are four possible IDPs to choose from.
 They all share the core assessments related to skills, values, and interests.
 Any of these tests will be valuable in allowing you to reflect on matching your own skills, values, and interests to possible career paths.
 Feel free to take more than one!

 1. Imagine PhD was originally designed for students in the humanities and social sciences.
-However, Imagine PhD is the most flexible of all IDPs and will be useful for students interested in science careers.
+However, Imagine PhD is the most flexible of all IDPs and will be very useful for students interested in science careers.
 This IDP has an incredible amount of additional career development resources built around it that you can engage with as the next step after completing the IDP.

 4. ChemIDP has additional resources for anyone considering careers in industry and/or start-ups and entrepreneurship.
 If these careers are calling you do not be scared away by the inclusion of chemistry!
+Industry and entrepreneurship are for all scientists!